The 1:1 template that cut my engineering attrition from 22% to 6%

 Most engineering 1:1s are status updates with extra steps.
 Here's the four-question structure I borrowed from clinical coaching and rolled out across 40 EMs.

-When I took over a 180-person engineering org in 2023, annualized regrettable attrition was running at 22%.
-We didn't change comp, didn't change scope, didn't reorg.
-We changed one thing: every EM ran the same four-question 1:1, every two weeks, no exceptions.
+When one HR leader took over a 180-person engineering org in 2023, annualized regrettable attrition was running at 22%.
+They didn't change comp, didn't change scope, didn't reorg.
+They changed one thing: every EM ran the same four-question 1:1, every two weeks, no exceptions.
 Twelve months later, regrettable attrition was 6%.

 - What's the most energizing thing you worked on since we last talked — and what's the most draining?
 (Energy audit.)